genalt/blkinfo/README.md

-# Block Devices Information
+# blkinfo - Block Devices Information

+## Library

-## About
+### About

-blkinfo is a python package to list information about all available or the specified block devices.
+blkinfo is a python library to list information about all available or the specified block devices.

 It bases on `lsblk` command line tool, provided by `util-linux`, in addition, it collects information about block devices, using `/sys/block`, `/sys/devices`, `/proc` directories.